matteranalytics/matter-analytics-webpage/README.md

 #### Markdown

-In this setup, the content of the individual Project pages on your site comes from two sources:
+The content of the individual Project pages on your site comes from two sources:

 1. The `pages.portfolio.projects[]` array in the `src/custom/database.ts` file, and
 2. The Markdown files located in the `src/custom/projects` folder.